Dragon Tree &

 Root rot: Overwatering can cause the dragon tree to develop root rot, which can lead to wilting, yellowing, and eventual death.
 To avoid overwatering, make sure to water the tree dragon only when the soil is dry, and use a well-draining soil mix.

-Yellowing of leaves: A common sign of root rot is the yellowing of leaves, which eventually drop off.
+Yellowing of leaves: A common sign of root rot is the yellowing of leaves or leaf tips, which eventually drop off.
 These are also signs of dragon trees that don't get enough sunlight.
 The leaves will be yellow if your soil has been dry, especially in the winter.
 For a few days, leave the plant outside in the sun for about six hours each day, and it will heal.

 Powdery Mildew: Powdery mildew is a white and moldy disease that can be caused by poor air circulation and humidity.
 To remove it without damaging the plant, dissolve one tablespoon of baking soda into a gallon of water and wash the plant with a baking soda mixture.